qltd/s2015/README.md

 npm install
 ```

-Running ```npm install``` will install and run gulp, which will compile and minify all Sass and JavaScript resources.
+Running ```npm install``` will install and run gulp, which will install all bower dependencies, and compile and minify all Sass and JavaScript resources.

 ### Database